Code of Conduct

 - If you feel you are in an emergency situation always first make sure you are safe and dial 911 immediately for emergency police, fire, or ambulance services.

 - If you are on-site at a venue and need assistance, please inform a Fringe staffer or volunteer and they can radio for additional assistance if needed.
 You’ll be able to identify staffers and volunteers by their brightly coloured Fringe t-shirts which have”Staff” or “Volunteer” printed on them.

 - If you are in need of crisis support, please call the Crisis Centre Distress Line: 604.872.3311 or Toll Free: 1.866.661.3311.
 The Crisis Centre is open 24 hours and offers confidential, anonymous crisis support for any issue.

-Please see our contact emails and phone numbers below for our Code of Conduct Policy Committee, made up of Fringe staff and Board that have been identified as the first point of contact for you.
+Please see our contact emails and phone numbers below for our Workplace Culture and Oversight Committee, made up of members that have been identified as the first point of contact for you.
 Feel free to reach out to any of the people below.
-We will get back to you within one business day.
+We will get back to you soon!

 Jai, as a person of colour, is a skilled facilitator working with issues of equity and facilitating not-for-profit clients including First Nations and social mission organizations.
 He spent many years as a Crisis Centre counsellor.

 Please contact Jai by email at fringeEDI[at]agentic.ca.

 An entrepreneur for 35 years, Claudia is the Founder and President of Pedalheads Bike, Swim and Sport programs with 140 locations in 14 Canadian and US cities.